-It should also be noted that the bandwidth available on your internet connection is the maximum bandwidth coming in to the house.
-This does not mean this level of speed is available to each device.
-The more devices connected in your home, the less bandwidth that will be available to each device.
+It should also be noted that the bandwidth available on one device ( Smart phone, tablet, desktop, laptop etc. ) is not the maximum bandwidth coming in to the house.
+All your device connected to your internet connection share the bandwidth you are subscribed to.
+The more devices connected in your home, the less bandwidth each device will receive .
 Click here to find out more about the differences between WI-FI and internet

 When video sites buffer (seen by the user as stuttering, pausing or stalling) it can be frustrating as it interrupts the user experience.
-Often, rebooting all of your equipment can help.
+Often, rebooting ( turn off & on again ) all of your equipment can help.